blakelton/pleco/README.md

 7. **3D Models:**
    - The `Models` folder contains 3D models (STL or other formats) that can be used to 3D print the vacuum enclosure and related mechanical parts.
 Ensure proper print settings and material selection as per instructions or personal preference.

+8. **Wiring Schematics**
+   - The `Wiring` folder contains a rough wiring schmatic on how this system was put together.
+This folder also includes a pinout for the MCU board.
+Both of these files are in pdf format.

 ## Software and Firmware